 Careers and routes.

-Also, they will need to decide if they like the idea of earning a wage, being in an adult environment, and ‘learning by doing’, which is what apprenticeships offer.
-Or are they more tempted by opportunities to continue to study a subject in depth, potentially move away from home and experience ‘student life’?
+A young person will also need to decide if they like the idea of earning a wage, being in an adult environment, and ‘learning by doing’, which is what apprenticeships offer.
+Alternatively, are they more tempted by opportunities to continue to study a subject in depth, potentially move away from home and experience ‘student life’?

 Ultimately, if they know the career direction in which they want to head, they need to have researched the best way to get there and compared the pros and cons of choosing the degree or apprenticeship route.